 Cindy Joseph became the icon of greynaissance which started the concept of embracing age.
 You don't have to keep looking younger, but in fact, you can look fabulous irrespective of the age you are.

-Today, there has been a splurge of grey movement over social media digital media, some silver iconic women have shown their authentic best in the 50s to inspire other women around and retain the original silver patterns on a screen.
+Today, there has been a splurge of grey movement over social media and digital media, some iconic silver women have shown their authentic best in the 50s to inspire other women and retain the original silver patterns on a screen.